-Gil Tayor in his Automation Guild 2018 session Not Only Cars: “AI, Please Test My Apps” gave some of the best advice I've heard around AI — Don't panic!
+Gil Tayor, in his Automation Guild 2018 session Not Only Cars: “AI, Please Test My Apps,” gave some of the best advice I've heard about AI — Don't panic!

 As you have seen, machine learning is not magic.
 AI is already here.